South Africa forex licence

 Types of South Africa forex broker licences

-The forex market in South Africa offers various opportunities for investors and companies wishing to operate in this field.
-However, in order to legally carry out forex brokerage activities, a licence from the Financial Sector Conduct Authority (FSCA) is required.
-In this article, we will look at the main types of forex broker licences in South Africa and their specifics.
+The South African forex market opens different opportunities for investors and companies willing to act in this field.
+To perform forex brokerage legally, one has to obtain a license from the Financial Sector Conduct Authority – FSCA.
+The paper examines the most important types of forex broker licenses existing in South Africa, and their peculiarities.

-The Securities Dealer Licence (SDL) allows companies to trade on the securities market.
-In the context of forex, this licence can be useful for companies that also trade in financial instruments other than currencies.
+Securities Dealer Licence (SDL) Security Dealer Licence SDL allows the companies in trading on the securities market.
+The licence can be useful for those companies in the context of forex who also trade in financial instruments other than currencies.

 Documents for obtaining a forex licence in South Africa